 Fairytale Travel is Enchanting

 It’s a creative, fantastic, and exciting approach to trip planning.
 It’s a way to connect with your children and even your inner child by exploring the places that are the catalyst to the greatest stories ever told.
 It can even be a romantic adventure, or even enriching for the solo-traveler.
-Here at the Fairytale Traveler we spend countless hours researching and interviewing experts to find destinations, hotels, tours, historic sites, and pre-historic sites where the memory of fascinating tales and legends are remembered.
+Here at the Fairytale Traveler, we spend countless hours researching and interviewing experts to find destinations, hotels, cabins, tours, historic sites, and pre-historic sites where the memory of fascinating tales and legends are remembered.

 Ever wonder what a real pirate treasure chest looks like?
 Maybe you’ve always dreamed of sleeping in an actual castle from medieval times.
 Perhaps legends of the unseen are more your speed, like the fairies of the megalithic tombs in Ireland.
 From Vikings to Robin Hood and every Grimm fairy tale in between, we are taking you on an unbelievable adventure around the world.